gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

     -   Make a copy of the file named `accession-index-template.docx` which is
         located in the Google Drive `Policies and Procedures` folder.
     -   Rename the copy to `accession-index-####.docx` where `####` is the accession number.
-    -   Follow the instructions for how to [create an index for an accession](#create-an-index-for-an-accession).
+    -   Follow the instructions for [creating an index for an accession](#accession-index).
     -   Save the index Word document as a PDF file named `accession-index-####.pdf`.
     -   Create a new S3 folder named `S3\Accessions\####`.
     -   Upload the PDF and Word files to the S3 folder.